 So while more and more companies are waking up to the possibilities of experience-based retail, there’s a lot more work to do to make that potential a reality.

-In-store shopping is retail in its oldest form, but it’s undergone some dramatic changes, particularly in response to COVID-19.
+In-store shopping is retail in its oldest form, but it’s undergone dramatic changes, particularly in response to the pandemic.
 Where once we treated in-store browsing as a form of leisure activity, post-pandemic customers may prefer a more focused experience with the ability to find what they need, pay and exit the store in the shortest possible time.

-In this way, in-store retail is almost always part of an omnichannel experience, and should be treated that way as you design your CX strategy.
+In this way, in-store retail is almost always part of an omnichannel experience, and should be treated as such when you design your CX strategy.
 Rather than treating in-store as a stand-alone customer journey, it may be helpful to view it as one of many possible omnichannel journeys that include both digital and physical touchpoints.

-Shopping online, shopping on a smartphone – it’s easy to forget how recently these behaviours became the norm, so completely have they taken over as our default way to shop.
+Shopping online, shopping on a smartphone – it’s easy to forget how recently these behaviors became the norm, so completely have they taken over as our default way to shop.

 Digital retail environments are also fertile ground for collecting customer experience data.
 As well as asking for qualitative feedback using site intercepts, surveys and contextual feedback buttons and ratings, you can record operational data such as bounce rates, drop-off and cart abandonment, most frequently visited pages and conversion rates.

-Combining these with your experience data within a centralised platform can help you build a rich and detailed picture of the “what” and the “why” of your digital retail experience.
-You can use this data not only to improve customer experiences in the present, but to make predictions that will help guide your decisions in the future.
+Combining these with your customer experience data within a centralized platform can help you build a rich and detailed picture of the “what” and the “why” of your digital retail experience.
+You can use this data not only to constantly and consistently improve customer experiences in the present, but to make predictions that will help guide your decisions in the future.

 It can be tempting to get straight to work improving experiences, but smart retail strategists wait until they have the full picture.
-The first step in your retail experience improvement journey is listening.
-That way you can find out who your customers are, what they care about, and where you should act first to make the biggest positive change.
+The first step in your retail experience improvement journey is to plan CX infrastructure for gathering data on the retail user experience, and then evaluate it for insights into improving shopping experiences.

 Improve the employee experience

-It may seem a roundabout way of doing things, but improving employee experience can have a knock-on effect on customer experiences, since the two are closely linked.
-Engaged employees create better experiences for customers because they’re more innovative, more present and more personally committed to company values.
+Improving employee experience can have a positive effect on customer experience, since the two are closely linked.
+Engaged employees create better experiences for customers because they’re more innovative, more present and ultimately, more personally committed to company values.

-Customer service and customer experience are two different things.
-But service does play an important role in upholding a great customer experience, which is why it makes sense to invest in the people and processes that customers encounter when they reach out to you with a question or concern.
+Customer service and customer experience are two sides of the same coin.
+Customer service plays an important role in upholding a great customer experience, which is why it makes sense to invest in the people and processes that customers encounter when they reach out to you with a question or concern.
 Make sure that employees are empowered to resolve problems and build trust with customers in a way that’s authentic to them.

-Give employees the training and support to handle customer queries with confidence, and make sure that pressure to be efficient and productive doesn’t become counterproductively high.
-Providing a ticketing system that helps employees keep track of customer information and up-to-date case notes will improve the experience for both customers and employees, and help you deliver the best customer service experience in retail.
+Give employees the training and support to handle customer queries with confidence.
+Providing a ticketing system that helps employees keep track of customer information will improve the experience for both customers and employees, and help you deliver the best customer service experience.